ShaheenHamza/ShaheenHamza/README.md

 Cybersecurity | SOC Analyst | Threat Detection | SIEM Monitoring and investigation

-I'm a Cybersecurity enthusiast and Computer Engineering graduate with hands-on experience in SOC operations, SIEM monitoring, EDR investigation, incident response, threat detection, and offensive security.
+I'm a Cybersecurity enthusiast and Computer Engineering graduate with hands-on experience in SOC operations, SIEM monitoring, EDR investigation, threat detection, and offensive security.
 My approach to cybersecurity combines a defender's mindset with an adversary-aware perspective, allowing me to understand how attacks work while focusing on detecting, investigating, and responding to them.

+## Experience
+🛡️ Cybersecurity SOC COOP

+Royal Commission for Jubail and Yanbu
+June 2025 — January 2026

+* Monitored SIEM alerts and dashboards to identify abnormal behavior and potential security incidents.
+* Investigated EDR detections by analyzing processes, file activity, and network traffic.
+* Supported incident handling, evidence collection, investigation, and response activities.
+* Assessed endpoint protection, vulnerability-scan results, and security alert configurations.
+* Worked with security and IT teams to address misconfigurations and security gaps.
+* Participated in controlled red-team activities including reconnaissance, scanning, enumeration, and penetration testing.
+* Produced technical and executive-level security reports.

 ## Skills